coolb0y/opensearch-snapshot-restore/README.md

-# Simple Nodejs code to snapshot a opensearch and restore it.
+# Simple Nodejs code to create snapshot of a opensearch index and restore it.